ggirelli/radiantkit/README.md

 ## Contributing

-We welcome any contributions to RadIAnTkit.
-Please, refer to our [contribution guidelines](https://github.com/ggirelli/radiantkit/blob/main/CONTRIBUTING.md) if this is your first time contributing!
+We welcome any contributions to `radiantkit`.
+In short, we use [`black`](https://github.com/psf/black) to standardize code format.
+Any code change also needs to pass `mypy` checks.
+For more details, please refer to our [contribution guidelines](https://github.com/ggirelli/radiantkit/blob/main/CONTRIBUTING.md) if this is your first time contributing!
 Also, check out our [code of conduct](https://github.com/ggirelli/radiantkit/blob/main/CODE_OF_CONDUCT.md).

 ## License

-MIT License
-Copyright (c) 2020 Gabriele Girelli
+`MIT License - Copyright (c) 2020 Gabriele Girelli`